Sabah, Borneo + Sarawak extension

 Max group size: 6

-Borneo has one of the richest avifauna on earth and our trip explores several different ecosystems, from the mighty Mount Kinabalu to the pristine, lowland rainforest of Danum Valley.
-This will give us the opportunity to record the majority of the islands endemic birds.
+Borneo has one of the richest avifauna on earth and our trip explores several different ecosystems, from the mighty Mount Kinabalu to the pristine through to the lowland rainforest of Danum Valley, giving us the opportunity to record the majority of the islands endemic birds.

-Nearby, we concentrate on the endemic hotspot of Mount Kinabalu that reaches a spectacular 4101 metres.
-This area is occupied by lush forest, mountain streams, an abundance of endemic orchids and most importantly, many fascinating bird species that are unique to the highlands of Borneo.
-The enigmatic 'Whiteheads Trio' of endemics comprising a spiderhunter, trogon and broadbill are all to be found here.
-We then move on to Sepilok and the Kinabatangan River, home to the highly specialised Proboscis Monkey, rare Storm’s Stork, eight species of hornbill, the little-known Bornean Ground Cuckoo and, occasionally even Bristlehead.
+Nearby, we concentrate on the endemic hotspot of Mount Kinabalu that reaches a spectacular 4101 meters, although we will explore much lower altitudes.
+This area is cloaked by lush forest, mountain streams, an abundance of endemic orchids and most importantly, many fascinating bird species that are unique to the highlands of Borneo and include the enigmatic 'Whiteheads Trio' of endemics comprising a spiderhunter, trogon and broadbill.
+We then head to the lowlands, starting with the Kinabatangan River, home to the highly specialised Proboscis Monkey, rare Storm’s Stork, eight species of hornbill, the little-known Bornean Ground Cuckoo and, occasionally even Bristlehead.

 Saving the best till last we visit one of the world's oldest and most magnificent rainforests at Danum Valley.
 Based at the superb Borneo Rainforest Lodge, we will enjoy some of the best lowland rainforest birding in the world; seeking out some of Borneo’s lowland specialities, including the bizarre Bristlehead and the stunning Blue-headed Pitta, one of six species of pitta possible.